tranduyhung/grav-theme-big-picture/README.md

 ![](screenshot_3.jpg)

 # Updating

+## GPM Update (Preferred)

+The simplest way to update this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
+You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

+    bin/gpm update big-picture

+This command will check your Grav install to see if your Gateway theme is due for an update.
+If a newer release is found, you will be asked whether or not you wish to update.
+To continue, type `y` and hit enter.
+The theme will automatically update and clear Grav's cache.

 ## Manual Update

 Manually updating Big Picture is pretty simple.
 Here is what you will need to do to get this done:

-* Delete the `your/site/user/themes/bigpicture` directory.
+* Delete the `your/site/user/themes/big-picture` directory.
 * Download the new version of the Big Picture theme from this repository.
-* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `bigpicture`.
+* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `big-picture`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.